DROXI-Back/Delphinium/README.md

 ## 🔄 Updates

-New versions and improvements will Download Automatically.
+New versions and improvements will be released through GitHub Releases.

 ---